 Advanced UX Certificate

 In addition to the UX Certificate we offer an Advanced certificate.
 The Advanced Certificate requires that you first obtain the UX Certificate.
-Then, to earn the Level II, you have an addition six hours of customized, one-on-one mentoring with Dr.
+Then, to earn the Advanced Certificate, you have an additional six hours of customized, one-on-one mentoring with Dr.

 About Our In-Person Workshops

 Bring us in to teach a workshop on brain and behavior science, designing for engagement, or user experience.
 Our in-person workshops are packed with knowledge and skills taught in an entertaining, hands-on and interactive way.
 You won’t just sit